indrekots/aws-workshop/README.md

 Also, enable auto-assignment of public IP.
 Leave all other options as is.
 Click *next* until it's time to configure a security group.
-Pick your `dmz-sc` for the security group.
+Pick your `dmz-sg` for the security group.
 Finally, review and launch the instance.

 AWS will ask you to pick a key pair that's used to access the instance.
 Crate a new key pair, add a name and then download it.
 A `*.pem` file will be downloaded.
+You're going to use that later to SSH into the bastion host.
 Once that's done, launch the instance.
 It will take a bit of time for the instance to be ready.